jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 schedule pushed to each smartphone’s Google calendar.
-To facilitate the process of manually running this function each day, a monitoring team may opt to automatically run `scheduleOptim()` daily via an “script” which is simply sourced each morning by a member of the monitoring team.
+To facilitate the process of manually running this function each day, a monitoring team may opt to automatically run `scheduleOptim()` daily via an “script” which is sourced each morning by a member of the monitoring team.
 Scripts are described in detail in Chapter 19.

 The Priorities Table in Access